... humming machinery is fine, amplifiers not so much ...

 After correcting the driver board, the bloody amps red plate and oscillate at anything over ≈40W!
 Ken Galer had similar problems with his custom build.
 See M-125 Build on DTAF.
 The amps are works of art.

 Since the M-125 is basically a rip of the Dynaco 120 / Mk VI, I went back to the originals to see what Latino & co. had screwed up.
-See Dynaco Transformers for the original 120 and Dynaco Mark VI Manual.
+See Dynaco Transformers for the original 120 and Dynaco Mark VI.

 Both the 120 & Mk VI have: